 Ban Khwai Village

 Head to LopBuri – the city of monkeys, where you can learn how local Thai’s grow high-quality organic food.
 Maybe take a ride down the river basin in a bamboo river raft.

 Living in Thailand as locals do encourages a deep learning of the Thai way of life and uplifts local communities.
 Locals welcome tourists, happily inviting them to their homes for traditional home-cooked meals.
 Community tourism helps preserve the culture and scenic nature of Thailand.

-Several local communities such as the Ban Nam Chiao Eco – Tourism Community Community in Trat which represents the coastal fishermen’s way of life.
+Several local communities such as the Chong Changtune Ecotourism Community in Trat province encourage tourists to explore the village and bathe in white mud with special relaxing massages.
 Local villages in northern Thailand teach handicrafts and local art to tourists.
 Fishing villages in the far north happily escort tourists into mangrove jungles to see wildlife, go fishing for crabs, which is a unique and amazing experience.

 - Live the rural, authentic Thai life with Northern Tribes

 Northern Thailand shares its borders with Myanmar and Laos and as a result several tribes and minority groups settled in northern Thailand high up in the hills.